 (Insert provisions for bonus, shared savings, cost savings, or other incentives, if any, that might result in a change to the Contract Sum or Guaranteed Maximum Price.)

+Any savings under the GMP will be spilt equally between owner and design/builder.

 ARTICLE B.3 INFORMATION UPON WHICH AMENDMENT IS BASED